Sebastianhju/Runeterra-5e/Rules/SummonerSpells.md

 ---

 # Ignite<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Ignite_HD.png" align=right width=10% height=10%>
-As a *Bonus Action* you can ignite a target within 30 feet of you.
-They gain stacks of *burn* equal to twice your proficiency bonus and gains an equal amount of grievous wounds.
+As a *Bonus Action* you can apply ignite to a target within 30 feet of for 24 seconds.
+All incoming healing is halved and takes 2d6 force damage on the start of its turns.

-_Burn: At the start of their turn, a creature with burn stacks takes force damage equal to the stacks of burn and remove the amount of stacks by one.
-A creature can have a maximum of stacks equal to five times your proficiency bonus_

 ---